dmy/elm-pratt-parser/README.md

-The library is small, has a test suite, benefits from tail-call elimination for left-associative operations, never uses [`backtrackable`](https://package.elm-lang.org/packages/elm/parser/1.1.0/Parser#backtrackable) by itself and allows to produce helpful error messages, as usual with `elm/parser`, using [`Parser.Advanced`](https://package.elm-lang.org/packages/dmy/elm-pratt-parser/latest/Pratt.Advanced) if wanted.
+The library is small, has a test suite, benefits from tail-call elimination for left-associative operations, never uses [`backtrackable`](https://package.elm-lang.org/packages/elm/parser/1.1.0/Parser#backtrackable) by itself and allows to produce helpful error messages using [`Parser.Advanced`](https://package.elm-lang.org/packages/dmy/elm-pratt-parser/latest/Pratt.Advanced) if wanted.